sigsergv/pyrone/README.md

 Pyrone is a lightweight and simple personal blog-like CMS application written in Python and Pyramid framework.

-Pyrone is currently requires python 3.3 or greater.
+Pyrone is currently requires python 3.5 and postgresql.
 Python version 2 is no longer supported.

 Features